YanivGK/AnimeUpdater/README.md

  4. Write command: python the_location_of_this_script
     For example: python C:/Selenium_Firefox.py

-Hope it help you as it help me,
+Hope it help you as it helped me,
 Comment for feedback.